About UNC Lineberger

-Our mission is fueled by collaboration across the population, basic and clinical sciences.
-UNC Lineberger's members hail from more than 40 departments from across the University of North Carolina at Chapel Hill, including the UNC Gillings School of Global Public Health, UNC Eshelman School of Pharmacy, UNC School of Medicine, UNC School of Nursing, UNC School of Dentistry, and and UNC's College of Arts and Sciences.
+UNC Lineberger’s members hail from more than 40 departments from across the University of North Carolina at Chapel Hill, including UNC Gillings School of Global Public Health, UNC Eshelman School of Pharmacy, UNC School of Medicine, UNC School of Nursing, UNC Adams School of Dentistry, and UNC’s College of Arts and Sciences.

 For the people

 With support from the state of North Carolina for the construction of the state’s only comprehensive cancer hospital – the N.C.
 Cancer Hospital – and through the University Cancer Research Fund, our faculty treat cancer patients, conduct research into the causes of cancer and search for new treatments, develop and direct statewide programs in cancer prevention, and train future physicians, nurses, scientists and public health professionals.

 The power of one of the nation’s top public universities, the University of North Carolina at Chapel Hill, means that at UNC Lineberger and UNC Cancer Care collaboration, creativity, and innovation are the rule — not the exception.